-Hypertrophy and strength are the two main focal points of resistance training.
+Hypertrophy and strength are the two main focal points of resistance exercise.
 Both are interconnected and complement one another to build muscle size and strength.
-Resistance training is one of the most beneficial types of training you can do for your body, whether it’s with free weights, body weight, medicine balls, or resistance bands, training under tension is proven to help improve cardiovascular health, reduce injury, increase functional strength, improve mobility, and enhance longevity.
-We are going to talk more about the differences between hypertrophy training vs. strength training to show how they are connected and let you know which one you should focus on.
+Resistance training is one of the most beneficial types of training you can do for your body, whether it's built around strength or hypertrophy or bodybuilding.
+No matter if it's with free weights, body weight, medicine balls, or resistance bands, training under tension is proven to help improve cardiovascular health, reduce injury, increase functional strength, improve mobility, and enhance longevity.
+We are going to talk more about the differences between strength training vs. hypertrophy training to show you the differences, similarities, and let you know which one you should focus on.

 What Is Hypertrophy Training

-No matter if you are training to gain more muscle or training to gain more strength, it all starts with resistance training.
-Resistance training or applying repeated stress and trauma to your muscle tissue indicates and signals a need to build more muscle and strength to accommodate heavier loads, more workout volume, and increased workout intensity to protect itself from future stress.
+No matter if you are training to build muscles or gain more strength, it all starts with resistance training.
+Resistance training or applying repeated physical stress and trauma to your muscle tissue indicates and signals a need to build more muscle and strength to accommodate heavier loads, more workout volume, and increased workout intensity to protect itself from future stress.
 Muscle hypertrophy refers to an increase in the size of muscle cells and total muscle mass from physical stress.
 Hypertrophy is often achieved with resistance training and progressive overload to break down and rebuild muscle tissue, resulting in more total muscle mass and bigger gains.

 RELATED ARTICLE What Is Progressive Overload

-The human body is comprised of 650 skeletal muscles, composed of thread-like myofibrils and sarcomeres which can achieve growth, through two ways - muscle stimulation from repeated muscle contraction and muscle repair.
+The human body is comprised of 650 skeletal muscles.
+Thread-like myofibrils and sarcomeres span across bone and tissue, which can achieve growth, through two ways - muscle stimulation from repeated muscle contraction and muscle repair.
 The metabolic change for how muscles grow, is an increase in net muscle protein balance, which is simply the difference between muscle protein synthesis (I.e. the muscle building process) and muscle protein breakdown.
 An increase in net muscle protein balance, is a direct response to resistance training and nutrition which stimulates the anabolic response through muscle protein synthesis, increasing muscle hypertrophy [R].

 RELATED ARTICLE How Do Muscles Grow